-Community Resource Outreach Project offers weekly outreach to homeless residents who can access community referrals for community resources in the stable, quiet environment of the Saint Paul Central Library.
+Community Resource utreach l oject offers weekly outreach to homeless residents who can access community reach rals for cor hunity resources in the stable, quiet environment of the Saint Paul Central Library.

-Streetworks Collaborative of community agencies provide street outreach services to homeless youth, including street outreach performed by Face to Face Health and Counseling Services' SafeZone program.
+Streetworks Collaborative of cormun, age bies provide street outreach services to homeless youth, including street outreach perfor perfor perfor services.
+Face to Face Health and Counseling Services' SafeZone program.

-Outside-In - City, County, and Saint Paul Foundation recently funded the Outside-In project to which the Saint Paul Police and/or street outreach workers can direct homeless residents currently sleeping in downtown skyways or metro transit to an additional winter emergency shelter.
-Addressing the immediate need for additional emergency winter shelter, the Outside-In Project is comprised of leaders of Saint Paul City Council, Ramsey County Board, Mayor's Office, and the Saint Paul Foundation working together for systemic change.
+Outside-In - City, County, and Saint Paul De dation recently funded the Outside-In project to which the Saint Paul Police and/or street out.
+It works can direct homeless residents currently sleeping in downtown skyways or me of transit to the additional winter emergency shelter.
+Addressing the immediate need for add onal in regency winter shelter, the Outside-In Project is comprised of leaders of Saint Paul City Control, Rechsey Conty Board, Mayor's Office, and the Saint Paul Foundation working together for systemic change.